umass-compsci-220/umass-compsci-220.github.io/materials/homework/lists-and-closures.md

 ## Programming Tasks

 - Note:
-  - In all problems involving lists you are not allowed to use arrays in your solution.
+  - In all problems involving lists you are **not** allowed to use arrays in your solution.
-  - You must reduce code duplication whenever applicable
+  - You must reduce code duplication whenever applicable.
-  - For reference: Our sample solutions are ~55 lines of code
+  - For reference: Our sample solutions are ~85 lines of code.
+Our test file is over 600 lines.

 - **Important**
   - You may **not** use `listToArray` or `arrayToList` in **any** of your implementation.
 If you use either, your score will be 0 for any function using these.
   - You are allowed to use them in your tests.

+### keepTrendMiddles

+Take in a list of numbers and return a list of numbers keeping only those numbers from the original list for which the number and both of its adjacent values return true if applied to `allSatisfy: (prev: number, curr: numer, next: number) => boolean`.

+### keepLocalMaxima

+Take a list of numbers and return a list of numbers where only the local maxima from the original list are included.
+A local maxima is a number that is preceded and succedeed with a smaller number in the list.

+### keepLocalMinima

+Take a list of numbers and return a list of numbers where only the local minima from the original list are included.
+A local minima is a number that is preceded and succedeed with a larger number in the list.

+### keepLocalMinimaAndMaxima

+Take a list of numbers and return a list of numbers where only the local minima and maxima from the original list are included.

+#### Note: For the above three functions you must use `keepTrendMiddles`.
+Reduce code duplication among them.

+### `removeExtrema`

+Take in a list of numbers and return a list of numbers with the local extrema from the original list removed.
+A node is considered a local extrema if it is either smaller or larger than both adjacent nodes.

 ### `everyNList`